lyndipc/distraction-block/README.md

 - Block specific websites that distract you
 - Simple on/off toggle to enable or disable blocking
-- Override blocking for 5 minutes when needed
 - Works across Chrome and Firefox browsers
-- Syncs your settings across devices

 ## Installation